jdjdjd4096/SynoDSSexporter/README.md

 - security - expose which sesitive informations .DSS file holds when we make this file public.

 # if you really want to help develop this tool
-Don't hesitate and please contact withe me.
+Don't hesitate and please contact with me.
 I'm open for the collaboration by this project.